 iPhone 6 release date

 The iPhone 6 is likely to be made available a week or so after its unveiling.
-Last year, for example, the iPhone 5S and iPhone 5C went on sale on 20 September, 10 days after they made their debut.
+Last year, for example, the iPhone 5S and iPhone 5C went on sale on 20 September, 10 days after they were announced.

 iPhone 6 specs

-First, the display.
-There have been many conflicting rumours about the iPhone 6 screen size, and some reports have claimed that Apple is plotting to unveil two 'curved' iPhones in 2014.
+First up, the display.
+There have been many conflicting rumours about the iPhone 6 screen size, and some reports have even claimed that Apple is plotting to unveil two 'curved' iPhones in 2014.
 If these rumours are to be believed, Apple's iPhone 6 will launch in two versions - 4.7in and 5.5in - that will feature flexible displays, much like the LG G Flex.

 According to Reuters, the 4.7in iPhone 6 display will go into production in May, followed by the 5.5in panel later in the year.

-There's also talk that Apple will improve its Retina display screen resolution with the next generation iPhone, however, with the firm reportedly set to out the even higher resolution Retina display+.
+There's also talk that Apple will improve its Retina display screen resolution with the next generation iPhone, with the firm reportedly set to out the even higher resolution Retina display+.
+This, if the latest rumours are to be believed, will weigh in with a resolution of 1704x920.

-We likely will see an improvement in the camera department, however, with speculation suggesting that the iPhone 6 will either sport an upgraded 8MP or 13MP rear camera.
+We likely will see an improvement in the camera, however, with speculation suggesting that the iPhone 6 will sport an upgraded 8MP or 13MP rear camera.

-Further speculation has suggested that the iPhone 6 will be the first iPhone to support wireless charging, much like the Google Nexus 5.
+Further speculation has suggested that the iPhone 6 will be the first iPhone to support wireless charging, much like the Google Nexus 5, and the first to ship with 128GB storage.

 iPhone 6 software

-Of course, the iPhone 6 is expected to run a yet-to-be-announced version of Apple's mobile software, which will likely launch as iOS 8 at WWDC on 2 June.
-It's still unclear what we can expect from Apple's next-generation software.
-However, Apple might go for a user interface tweak after facing plenty of criticism over the iOS 7 design overhaul.
+Of course, the iPhone 6 is expected to run a yet to be announced version of Apple's mobile operating system, which will likely launch as iOS 8 at WWDC on 2 June.

 iPhone 6 price